pliersjs/pliers-modernizr/README.md

 `path` should be the directory where a `modernizr.js` file will be built.

-A `modernizr.json` must exist in the pliers current working directory.
+A `modernizr.json` should exist in the pliers current working directory.
 This should contain all the options required for building a custom Modernizr file.
+Alternatively, a path to a custom config file can be passed as a third argument.

 Reference: [https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json](https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json)